-Innovation improves the quality of life of people and provides solutions that help deal with grand societal challenges such as climate change or the ageing of population.
-Technologies developed at EPFL have had, are a likely to have, a major impact on our society.
+Innovation improves people’s quality of life and provides solutions that help deal with grand societal challenges such as climate change or the population’s ageing.
+Additionally, innovation is essential to the health of the Swiss economy.

 Category: Conferences – Seminars